 Navjeevan Project provides a safe and secure environment for South Asian female service users who are affected by Mental Health, to live independently whilst accessing care and support from staff on site.
+It is managed by Accord Housing.

 The housing scheme consists of nine flats of which: